Latest RSS3 (RSS3) News Update

 TLDR

-1. Node v1.1.1 with Cost & Performance Upgrades (28 October 2024) – Introduces automated data trimming and performance optimizations to lower costs for node operators.
+1. Major Node Enhancements (28 October 2024) – Introduces automated data trimming and performance optimizations to reduce costs for node operators.

 Deep Dive